CLINICS AND SERVICES

-We can deal with many minor injuries at the surgery.
+We can manage some minor injuries at the surgery.
 Please telephone the surgery to discuss before attending.

-We are able to carry out minor surgery procedures on site for both registered patients and patients registered at, and referred from, other surgeries.
+We can carry out planned minor surgery procedures on site for our registered patients.
 Procedures available include:

 - Soft tissue steroid injections

-- Excisions and incisions of lipomas, fibromas, and pigmented skin lesions
+- Excisions of lipomas, fibromas, and skin lesions

-- Incision and drainage of abscesses, cysts and lesions
+- Incision and drainage of abscesses and cysts

 All patients will be required to sign a Patient Consent Form before any procedure is carried out.

 Please speak to your GP in the first instance if you have any queries.

 Child Health and Immunisations